uktcmtt/mh-interview-project/readme.md

 	1. All fields are required

-	2. The name field should require that at least two names to be entered to be valid
+	2. The name field should require that at least two names are entered to be valid input.

 	3. When an image URL is entered the image should load in the area in front of it.